vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 ## Tanzu Kubernetes Grid Storage

-Tanzu Kubernetes Grid integrates with shared datastores available in the vSphere infrastructure.
-The following types of shared datastores are supported:

-- vSAN
-- VMFS
-- NFS
-- vVols

-Tanzu Kubernetes Grid uses storage policies to integrate with shared datastores.
-The policies represent datastores and manage the storage placement of such objects as control plane VMs, container images, and persistent storage volumes. vSAN storage policies are the only option available for VMware Cloud on AWS.

-Tanzu Kubernetes Grid is agnostic about which storage option you choose.
-For Kubernetes stateful workloads, Tanzu Kubernetes Grid installs the [vSphere Container Storage interface (vSphere CSI)](https://github.com/container-storage-interface/spec) to automatically provision Kubernetes persistent volumes for pods.
+Many storage options are available and Kubernetes is agnostic about which option you choose.<p>
+For Kubernetes stateful workloads, Tanzu Kubernetes Grid installs the vSphere Container Storage interface (vSphere CSI) to provision Kubernetes persistent volumes for pods automatically.
+While the default vSAN storage policy can be used, site reliability engineers (SREs) and administrators should evaluate the needs of their applications and craft a specific vSphere Storage Policy. vSAN storage policies describe classes of storage such as SSD and NVME, as well as cluster quotas.<p>

-[VMware vSAN](https://docs.vmware.com/en/VMware-vSAN/index.html) is a recommended storage solution for Tanzu Kubernetes Grid clusters.
+In vSphere 7u1+ environments with vSAN, the vSphere CSI driver for Kubernetes also supports creating NFS File Volumes, which support ReadWriteMany access modes.
+This allows for provisioning volumes which can be read and written from multiple pods simultaneously.
+To support this, the vSAN File Service must be enabled.<p>
+You can also use other types of vSphere datastores.
+There are Tanzu Kubernetes Grid Cluster Plans that operators can define to use a certain vSphere datastore when creating new workload clusters.
+All developers would then have the ability to provision container-backed persistent volumes from that underlying datastore.

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | --- | --- | --- | --- |